Reserve Bank of India

-The Reserve Bank of India, chiefly known as RBI, is India's central bank and regulatory body responsible for regulation of the Indian banking system.
-It is under the ownership of Ministry of Finance, Government of India.
-It is responsible for the control, issue and maintaining supply of the Indian rupee.
-It also manages the country's main payment systems and works to promote its economic development.
-Bharatiya Reserve Bank Note Mudran (BRBNM) is a specialised division of RBI through which it prints and mints Indian currency notes (INR) in four of its currency printing presses located in Nashik (Maharashtra; Western India), Dewas (Madhya Pradesh; Central India), Mysore (Karnataka; Southern India) and Salboni (West Bengal; Eastern India).
-The RBI established the National Payments Corporation of India as one of its specialised division to regulate the payment and settlement systems in India.
-Deposit Insurance and Credit Guarantee Corporation was established by RBI as one of its specialised division for the purpose of providing insurance of deposits and guaranteeing of credit facilities to all Indian banks.
+The Reserve Bank of India, abbreviated as RBI, is the central bank of India, regulatory body for the Indian banking system and Indian currency.
+Owned by the Ministry of Finance, Government of the Republic of India, it is responsible for the control, issue, and supply of the Indian rupee.
+It also manages the country's main payment systems.

+The RBI, along with the Indian Banks' Association, established the National Payments Corporation of India to promote and regulate the payment and settlement systems in India.
+Bharatiya Reserve Bank Note Mudran (BRBNM) is a specialised division of RBI through which it prints and mints Indian currency notes (INR) in two of its currency printing presses located in Mysore (Karnataka; Southern India) and Salboni (West Bengal; Eastern India).
+Deposit Insurance and Credit Guarantee Corporation was established by RBI as one of its specialized division for the purpose of providing insurance of deposits and guaranteeing of credit facilities to all Indian banks.

 Until the Monetary Policy Committee was established in 2016, it also had full control over monetary policy in the country.
 It commenced its operations on 1 April 1935 in accordance with the Reserve Bank of India Act, 1934.
 The original share capital was divided into shares of 100 each fully paid.
-Following India's independence on 15 August 1947, the RBI was nationalised on 1 January 1949.
+The RBI was nationalised on 1 January 1949, almost a year and a half after India's independence.